 East Asian Business Management

-Dr. Mannsoo Shin is currently a professor of International Business and serving as Director for Center for Asian Business at Korea University Business School.
-He received his BBA from Korea University (1981), MBA from University of Hawaii (1983) and Ph.D. from University of Illinois at Urbana-Champaign (1989).
-He was Associate Dean at Korea University Business School during 2002 and 2005, and served as president of Korean Academy of International Business in 2011.
-He served as editor-in-chief for Korean Journal of International Trade and Industry.
-He has been also a consultant to many Korean firms including Hyundai Motors, Samsung SDI, Samsung Electronics, LG Electronics, POSCO, KT & G, Nongshim, and Korean Ministry of Labor.
-He has served on various committees for Korea Trade Investment Promotion Agency, Korean Ministry of Public Administration and Security, Korea Water Resources Corporation, and Korea Customs Service, and is also a member of the Korean Commercial Arbitration Board.
+Mannsoo Shin is a professor of International Business at Korea University Business School.
+He received his BBA from Korea University (1981), MBA from the University of Hawaii (1983) and PhD from the University of Illinois at Urbana-Champaign (1989).
+He was associate dean at Korea University Business School during 2002 and 2005, and served as president of the Korean Academy of International Business in 2011.
+In addition, he has served as editor-in-chief for the Korean Journal of International Trade and Industry.

 Shin has consulted for many firms including Hyundai Motors, Samsung SDI, Samsung Electronics, LG Electronics, POSCO, KT & G, Nongshim and the Korea Ministry of Labor.
 Additionally, he has served on committees such as the Korea Trade Investment Promotion Agency, the Korean Ministry of Public Administration and Security, the Korea Water Resources Corporation and the Korea Customs Service.